raveintospace/Twinmoji/README.md

 # Twinmoji
 Twinmoji is a challenging two-player game where both players compete to find the only identical emoji between two cards.
-Each card contains 9 emojis, making a total of 18 emojis, with only one pair being identical.
+Each card contains up to 12 emojis, with only one pair being identical.

 ##
 <p align="center">